top of page

 Here is the output:

 Brainfuck was developed by Urban Muller in 1993.
-The language was invented as an amusement for the programmers.
+The language was invented as an amusement for programmers.
+It can be termed as one of the most difficult programming languages to learn.

 The name itself suggests that the language is supposed to be extremely difficult for any programmer to comprehend.